kristyluk/DS4002Project2/README.md

 7. Lastly, the MSE, RMSE, and residuals are calculated.
 The code will plot the residuals on a plot, display summary statistics of the residuals, and display a graphic of the actual and predicted wage ratios.

 ## References
 [1] 	D. Abugaber, “Chapter 23: Using ARIMA for Time Series Analysis,” University of Illinois Chicago, https://ademos.people.uic.edu/Chapter23.html/ (accessed Oct.
-10, 2024).
+10, 2024). -m
 [2] 	J. Brownlee, “How to create an Arima model for time series forecasting in Python,” MachineLearningMastery.com, https://machinelearningmastery.com/arima-for-time-series-        forecasting-with-python/ (accessed Oct.
-18, 2024).
+18, 2024). -m
 [3]	Fuqua School of Business, Introduction to ARIMA models, https://people.duke.edu/~rnau/411arim.htm (accessed Oct.
 18, 2024).